 - MCHM — Not detected in treated water since the 2014 event.
 GAC filtration provides an effective barrier

 - Lead and copper — The system has maintained compliance with the Lead and Copper Rule.
-However, as in many older cities, individual homes with lead plumbing or solder may see elevated levels
+However, as in many older cities, individual homes with lead plumbing or solder may see elevated levels at the tap

 - Volatile organic compounds (VOCs) — Monitored given the region’s industrial and chemical history.
 No violations reported in recent years